 The stabilizing primary balance represents the level of the primary balance that stabilizes the debt.
-The stabilizing balance = (r - g) * debt/GDP ratio, where r is the average interest rate on the debt (or "apparent rate" ) and g is the nominal growth rate (in value terms, i.e. taking into account price increases).
+The stabilizing balance = (r - g) * debt/GDP ratio, where r is the average interest rate on the debt (or "apparent rate" ) and g is the nominal growth rate (in value terms, i.e. without taking into account price increases).

 The difficulty of stabilizing the debt lies in many phenomena, including the level of indebtedness.
 Indeed, the higher the level of debt, the higher the level of the primary balance that must be achieved to stabilize the debt.
 There is a risk of a "snowball" effect, since the exponential nature of interest rates feeds the debt itself.

 Moreover, succeeding in maintaining the debt/GDP ratio, or even reducing it, does not simply require inflation... but depends on several factors:

 - Level of primary balance

 - GDP growth rate

 - Level of debt of the country at time T

 - Measures implemented according to political decisions (likely or not to increase the debt)